splidje/openfx-splidje/README.md

 e.g. Create a radial, resize it to line-up with the corner of the mouth in a picture of a face, put a Multiply under the radial, plug that into the Translations input of the TranslateMap, plug the face into the Source input, tweak the R and G of the Multiply, and you'll end up sort of pin warping the corner of the mouth.

+## FaceTrack

+You need to download https://github.com/italojs/facial-landmarks-recognition/raw/master/shape_predictor_68_face_landmarks.dat to the FaceTrack folder to build (it's ~100MB and it's binary data, so I've decided not to add it to the repo).

+Has a 2d param per face landmark.
+Clicking the Track button sets the values of those params using dlib.
+The overlay draws the face it's detected.

 ## FaceTranslationMap

 Plug in Source and Target, it can track a face in both.
-It can then calculate the movement of the source face relative to a reference frame and use that to generate a translation map (to be used by TranslateMap) for moving the target face with the same movements.
+It can then calculate the movement of the source face relative to a reference frame and use that to generate either a UV Map (to be used by OffsetMap/IDistort) or a UV translation map (to be used by TranslateMap) for moving the target face with the same movements.